saltyjared/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check

 - Does each element have a unique class name?
+Yes, both buttons have a unique class names "left" and "right".
 - Did you use the grouping selector for styles that both elements share?
+Yes, the grouping selector was used to style both elements with common declarations (font size and family).
 - Did you make separate rules for the styles unique to each element?
+Yes, additional rules were made by selecting each class selector individually.

+# DONE ✔️